 - Referral Code

-- Appropriate Level – The new math learner or special needs child who struggles with traditional mathematical instructional methods.
-It has such a wonderful interface and found works well with covering broad math concepts.
+- Appropriate Level – The new math learner or special needs child struggles with traditional mathematical instructional methods.
+It has such an excellent interface and has been found to work well with covering broad math concepts.

 - Parent Involvement – Parents should help facilitate.